breatheco-de/exercise-random-card/README.md

 - Create a general `.card` class that applies the common styles to each card, and one additional CSS class for each suit: `.spade`, `.club`, `.heart` & `.diamond`.

 - Apply the `.card` class to the entire div, but only apply one of the suit classes at a time, depending on what suit you want to apply.
-For example, a 3 of Hearts will have this HTML declaration:
+For example, a 3 of hearts will have this HTML declaration:

 ```html
 <div class='card heart'></div>